phaserjs/phaser/README.md

 * Cache.checkVideoKey allows you to check if a video is stored in the cache based on the given key.
 * Cache.getVideo allows you to extract a video from the Cache based on its key.
 The video element itself (or the Blob is loaded with asBlob true) will be found in the `data` property of the returned object.
 * Cache.removeVideo will remove a video from the Cache based on the given key.
+* SoundManager.onVolumeChange is a new signal that is dispatched whenever the global volume changes.
+The new volume is passed as the only parameter to your callback.
+* SoundManager.onMute is a new signal that is dispatched when the SoundManager is globally muted, either directly via game code or as a result of the game pausing.
+* SoundManager.onUnMute is a new signal that is dispatched when the SoundManager is globally un-muted, either directly via game code or as a result of the game resuming from a pause.

 ### Updates